20 Caves In Slovenia You Gotta See

 pivka-cave_slovenia-caves_slovenia-travel-blog

-The cave is light and airy without feeling oppressive, which is one of the main attractions.
+One of the cave’s main attractions is that it is light and airy without feeling oppressive.
 Visits in May, June, and September need to be pre-arranged; however, two daily tours are on offer during July and August.

 13. Black Cave